Research And Education

 Craniosynostosis - A birth defect in which the bones of the skull close prematurely, limiting or distorting the skull's growth.
 It is characterized in infancy by an abnormal but characteristic head shape.

 Hydrocephalus - A disorder in which too much cerebrospinal fluid, usually under high pressure, accumulates in the cavities of the brain.
 This can be caused by a birth defect, brain tumor, infection, hemorrhage, or brain injury.
+Hydrocephalus is also commonly referred to as water on the brain.

 Pediatric Brain Tumors - Symptoms and signs occur due to pressure on neural structures, with resultant irritation or destruction.